vherus/mini-server/README.md

 - Add user profile, Schema and seed changes required.
 - Display a list of user and links to profile
 - Have users edit profile information
+- pass user state more efficiently (use context provider?)